Shovel-Ready Effort

 Your Partner in Building Communities

-The Land Bank has received funding from the Department of Economic Development’s QCT Affordable Housing Program in the amount of $1,250,000.
+The Land Bank has received funding from the Department of Economic Development’s Qualified Census Tract (QCT) Affordable Housing Program in the amount of $1,250,000.
 In response to the negative economic impacts for those disproportionately impacted by the Covid-19 pandemic, OMLB was awarded the funding to transform a minimum of 20 buildable lots.

-The success of this project seeks to foster housing innovation to lower costs through conducting lot site preparation work necessary to support the development of homeownership units within qualified census tracts located in North and South Omaha.
+The success of this project seeks to foster housing innovation to lower costs through conducting site preparation work necessary to support the development of new housing units within qualified census tracts located in North and South Omaha.

 1. What kind of work is needing to be done?